laurentperrinet/laurentperrinet.github.io/content/publication/perrinet-08-areadne/index.md

 ---
-title: Decoding the population dynamics underlying ocular following response using a probabilistic framework
-authors:
-- Laurent U Perrinet
-- Guillaume S Masson
-date: '2008-01-01'
-publishDate: '2024-08-06T07:35:49.231216Z'
-publication_types:
-- paper-conference
-publication: '*Proceedings of AREADNE, 2008*'
-abstract: "The machinery behind the visual perception of motion and the subsequent sensorimotor transformation, such as in Ocular Following Response (OFR), is confronted to uncertainties which are efficiently resolved in the primate's visual system.
+abstract: 'The machinery behind the visual perception of motion and the subsequent sensorimotor transformation, such as in Ocular Following Response (OFR), is confronted to uncertainties which are efficiently resolved in the primate''s visual system.
   We may understand this response as an ideal observer in a probabilistic framework by using Bayesian theorỹWeiss02 which we previously proved to be successfully adapted to model the OFR for different levels of noise with full field gratings or with